Frigid West, warm East: Continent divided between clash of seasons

 The warm side

-In the eastern U.S., temperatures and humidity levels were projected to be more characteristic of late August or early September than the middle of October.
+In the eastern United States, temperatures and humidity levels were projected to be more characteristic of late August or early September than the middle of October.
 Highs on Thursday and Friday will climb some 15 to 20 degrees above average from the Mississippi River to the East Coast.
-Friday will be the hottest, the highest temperatures concentrated in the Mid-Atlantic and Southeast.
+Friday will be the hottest, with the highest temperatures concentrated in the Mid-Atlantic and Southeast.

 Washington could climb to 84 degrees on Friday, about a dozen degrees above average.
 Philadelphia could reach the lower to mid-80s as well, and even New York City will edge close to 80.

-In Syracuse, N.Y., it’s hit at least 70 degrees for eight straight days and 152 times in 2021, the most instances on record in a calendar year.
-During the recent 8-day streak of 70-degree weather, it has set record highs four times, climbing to 79 degrees in each case.
-Highs are forecast to remain in the 70s until Sunday when a cold front will lower temperatures about 20 degrees.
+Syracuse, N.Y., has hit at least 70 degrees for eight straight days and 152 times in 2021, the most instances on record in a calendar year.
+During the recent eight-day streak of 70-degree weather, it has set record highs four times, climbing to 79 degrees in each case.
+Highs are forecast to remain in the 70s until Sunday, when a cold front will lower temperatures about 20 degrees.

 Caribou, Maine, near the border with Canada, has yet to record a freeze this year and is likely to “at least tie the latest first fall freeze on record,” according to the Weather Service.

-Much of the eastern North America has seen abnormally mild weather this month.
+Much of eastern North America has seen abnormally mild weather this month.
 The most exceptional warmth has focused over the Upper Midwest and Ontario.

 Warmth of such unusual intensity and duration is consistent with what scientists expect to see with greater frequency in a warming world as the summer season lengthens.